revgizmo/engager/scripts/real_world_testing/README.md

 ## 📄 License

-This testing framework is part of the `zoomstudentengagement` package and is subject to the same MIT license terms.
+This testing framework is part of the `engager` package and is subject to the same MIT license terms.